Meet the new Glide Apps

 If the bar goes orange, the barcode reader has recognized that there is a barcode near – but you need to adjust the phone further until the barcode is stable and clearly visible.

 As we mentioned above, only certain barcodes are currently supported.
-Please let us know if you require support for a different type of barcode.
+Please contact us at firstname.lastname@example.org if you require support for a different type of barcode.

-Higher resolution cameras are obviously better.
+Higher resolution cameras are best.
 Any modern smartphone should perform fine, but cameras that are 720p resolution or below may experience issues.
 We're working on improving this.

 You can make your own barcodes with many different services online.
 Here are just a few: